sonic-net/SONiC/doc/ztp/ztp_hld.md

 3. The switch now enters ZTP mode and does the following,
     - Obtains an IP address from the DHCP server
     - Obtains the URL for the SONIC image, minigraph, and post config validation script
-4. At this step, the switch will have information to reach the HTTP / TFTP server information.
+4. At this step, the switch will have information to reach the HTTP / TFTP server through URLs given by DHCP server.
 5. ZTP service will enable and start updategraph service
     - Within updategraph, ztp_enabled is true, and post_install is false
     - This triggers updategraph to configure the device with an default config